 Liberty serves human nature; Calvinism opposes it.
 How can the two but oppose one another?

-Mill here is playing fast and loose with his terminology.
-First, he uses “human nature” in two radically different ways, and then by making the Calvinists out to equate them creates a false opposition between two doctrines.
+Mill uses “human nature” here in two radically different ways, and then by making the Calvinists out to equate them creates a false opposition between two doctrines.
 Mill argues as if human excellence and eternal virtue – the “Calvinistic human excellence” – were opposites of the same type: one assisting human nature, the other abnegating it.
 But human nature is not so simple as to be simply abnegated or assisted.
 Both Christian doctrine and liberty, as Mill understands the latter, oppose themselves to human nature as it currently exists.
 For example, human nature, as all things, has a certain inertia: all else equal it will prefer rest over toil, and the familiar over the unfamiliar.
 Mill, however, celebrates the discomfort brought on by variety of circumstance.

 The “Calvinistic theory” of human nature, however, refers to a distinct plane of human nature, removing its conflict with Mill’s theory.
 Human nature can achieve human excellence – temperance, energy, nobility of character, etc. – and Mill makes a strong argument that liberty is the surest path to these.
 But Christianity is not concerned with these, at least not as such, for in themselves they carry no eternal merit.
 Christianity, and by extension Calvinism, is concerned with eternal virtue, which liberty (and likewise oppression) is powerless to produce.
 Human excellence flows from eternal virtue, but no eternal virtue can flow from human excellence.